 This action consists of identifying PCB-containing materials as part of other regular inspections (e.g., building permits, IDDE, facility inspections).
 It involves training inspectors to identify materials and what to do next (safe disposal, encapsulation, etc.).

-6.2.11 Compliance with PCB Regulations for Imported Products
+6.2.11 Compliance with PCB Regulations

 This control action consists requiring stricter accountability for compliance with existing rules, specifically enforcement of existing TSCA rules to ensure imported and manufactured products are complying with allowable PCB levels.